-We know from history books that the nomadic tribes of the East used to keep milk in bags made from animal intestines.
-Owing to the presence of microorganisms and the effect of the sun as they walked all through the day, it was often possible to filter off a cream from the milk which, in the course of time, the nomads learned to use and appreciate.
+We know from history books that the nomadic tribes of the east used to keep milk in bags made from animal intestines.
+Owing to the presence of microorganisms and the effect of the sun as they walked throughout the day, it was often possible to filter off a cream from the milk which, in the course of time, the nomads learned to use and appreciate.
 This was the first form of yogurt.

 In the case of milk, when good healthy bacteria, such as Lactobacillus delbrueckii bulgaricus and Streptococcus salivarius thermophilus, are added and a particular temperature is reached, they start to nibble at the tasty molecules of lactose, which is a sugar, transforming them into pyruvic acid.

 In the absence of oxygen, the latter eventually turns into a lactic acid.
 Now, seeing as there are also many proteins in milk, these react with the recently formed acid by breaking up into many pieces, only to recompose themselves in a different form.